Southern African Magic

 Our tour begins in Zimbabwe with a three-night stay at Hwange National Park, home to 30,000 elephants as well as giraffe, zebra, wildebeest, leopards and lions.
 A short drive then takes us to one of the seven natural Wonders of the World, Victoria Falls – the largest curtain of falling water on earth.
 It’s then a short hop to Botswana and Chobe National Park, where we stay for two nights before heading for the magical land of the Okavango Delta.
 Here we explore a labyrinth of water channels, rich in amazing and diverse wildlife.
 Finally, we head to the vibrant city of Cape Town, which nestles beneath the great Table Mountain.
 This is an extraordinary tour that will excite anyone who loves nature and wildlife.

-Tour Fitness Level: Active
+Tour Fitness Level: Moderate

 - Three-night stay at The Hide, our first-class resort in Hwange National Park